gvasconcellos/rdgem/README.md

 Rdgem.get_or_create_company(app_key, company)

     # Searches the account for the company name and uses it when creating the lead.

     # Creates the organization if nonexistent

 Rdgem.send_lead(app_key, lead)

-  posts the info to Pipedrive, if the app_key is valid
+    # Posts the info to Pipedrive, if the app_key is valid